syntasso/workshop/enhancing-a-promise/README.md

 <hr>
 <br>

-# From off-the-shelf to ready for the Golden Path
+# From off-the-shelf to ready for the paved path

 ## <a name="prerequisites"></a>Pre-requisites